- Terminated employees can be categorized as eligible or ineligible for rehire.

 According to Govro, employers weighing whether to conduct a layoff or furlough should consider the administrative work involved with terminating and then rehiring someone, as well as the possibility that the individual will not come back to work for your business, and the loss that knowledge and experience can mean for your operation.

-Key takeaway: If you intend to rehire laid-off employees, weigh the costs versus the benefits, consider employee availability, and communicate honestly and clearly with employees.
+Did you know?: If you intend to rehire laid-off employees, weigh the costs versus the benefits, consider employee availability, and communicate honestly and clearly with employees.

 Best practices for rehiring a laid-off employee